-Policy support and economic investments.
-Tax and regulatory incentives may encourage or reduce investment in the spirits industry (Mudd, 2015).
+Policy support and economic investments. and regulatory incentives encourage or reduce investment in the spirits industry (Mudd, 2015).
 Providing education and training programs for distillers and other industry professionals to improve the quality of the spirits produced and increase the competitiveness of the industry (Carmer et al., 2024).
 Finally, governments can often provide support for the promotion and branding of locally produced spirits to help increase their visibility and competitiveness in the global market, including but not limited to, Irish whiskey (Adams, 2023), Australia, New Zealand and South African wine (Overton et al., 2019), and Belgian beer (Poelmans & Taylor, 2019).

-Sustainability drinks (eco-drinks), a greater emphasis on green credentials.
-Sustainability has become a key consideration for many, with technology playing an increasingly important role in reducing the environmental impact of spirits production (Lindner, 2023).
-The trend toward sustainability in spirits products reflects greater awareness generally for greener, more planet-friendly products (Stankov, et al. 2023).
-Consumers are making their preferences clear, with research from the Kerry Group showing nearly half of all consumers consider a brand's sustainability credentials when buying food and drink (Grebow, 2021).
+Sustainability drinks (eco-drinks), a greater emphasis on green credentials. become Sustainability has key consideration for many, with technology playing an increasingly important role in reducing the environmental impact of spirits production (Lindner, 2023).
+The trend toward sustainability in spirits products reflects greater awareness generally for planet-friendly products greener, more

+(Stankov, et al. 2023).
+Consumers are making their preferences clear, with research from the Kerry Group showing nearly half of consider consumers a brand's sustainability credentials when buying food and drink (Grebow, 2021).
 Furthermore, research from the International Wines and Spirits Record (IWSR) shows nearly half of American alcohol drinkers are positively influenced by a brand's environmental position when considering a purchase (Bland, 2022).
-Aswani (2023) also identified specific green critical goals for distilleries including secondlife ingredients, zero waste, locally sourced alternative ingredients, closed-loop systems, and single producers and local sourcing experience during the visit, and reflections after returning, all of which are influenced by the particular style of spirits tasting associated with that location (Carmer & Stankov, 2023).
-Spirits tasting practices can range from a brief session (for example, paired with a food course), part of an excursion, part of a tour, or a major theme of a tourist trip (Dsouza et al., 2022).
-The nature of the tourist experience delivered (for example, leisure or business trip) by the provider, and the willingness and abilities of tourists to co-create in these domains, influence the variations of inputs in the co-creation (Buonincontri et al., 2017).
-The ideas that follow will elaborate on the essential inputs distillery tours (Figure 1) engage in for co-creating spirits tasting experiences.
+Aswani (2023) also identified specific green critical goals for distilleries including second-life ingredients, waste, locally sourced alternative ingredients, closed-loop systems, and single producers and local sourcing.